 Dimensions of Work:

-• Primary interface is directly with youth, families, volunteers, and colleagues in the Pathways program
+• Primary interface is directly with youth, volunteers, and colleagues in the Pathways program.

-• Criminal Record Check including the vulnerable sector
+• Criminal records check including the vulnerable sector.

 • Clean driver’s abstract

-• Experience working with youth and families in Strathcona, DTES and Chinatown
+• Experience working with youth and families in Guildford and Whalley

 • Experience providing 1-to-1 case management in an education context